Little Richard “Rip It Up” from The Georgia Peach (Specialty 1991) —Oh, yes, we're rocking now!Buy it!

 Velvet Underground “White Light / White Heat” (Verve 1968) —One noisy explosion of greatness.Buy it!

 Dick Dale “Night Owl” from Surfers' Choice (Sundazed 2010) N —A crazy little vocal number that sets doo-wop on its ear.Buy it!

 James Hunter “Ain't Goin' Nowhere” from The Hard Way - Single (Hear Music 2008) —As much as I love his singing, it's the guitar solo that makes me sit up and take notice here.Buy it!

 Rock-A-Teens “Woo-Hoo” from Rock, Rhythm & Doo-Wop Vol. 2 (Rhino 2001) —Ah, the glories of the echo effect.Buy it!

-John Fogerty “Mr. Greed” from Centerfield (self 1984) —It's not exactly subtle, but you can't argue with a song opposed to greed.
+John Fogerty “Mr. Greed” from Centerfield (Warner Brothers 1985) —It's not exactly subtle, but you can't argue with a song opposed to greed.
 Especially when it rocks this hard.Buy it!

 Alejandro Escovedo “Street Songs” from Street Songs of Love CD ALBUM (Fantasy 2010) N —Alejandro has never done a song quite like this one before.Buy it!